 I can’t say anything further without violating spoiler protocols, but R-Evolution contains all of Brode’s strengths from this series.
 Shelli is innately interesting; her bond with Jake is complex.
 The near-future setting allows readers to settle into a feeling of ‘the world mostly as you know it, but with synths’, and so the disasters that threaten are more real in a way than SF works that deal with wholly imagined cities and entities.
 Jake is grounded in the law enforcement bureaucracy of our world, just — in some near future.
 At the same time, this isn’t simply an action SF novel with robots; in the tradition of SF, it touches on philosophy — particularly, autonomy and sentience.
 While reading it, Firefly’s Serenity came to mind, as did TNG’s “Measure of a Man”.
 R-Evolution also touches on political philosophy, and in a way that is deliciously timed for America’s 250.
 Was it intentional?
 I have no idea, but for readers like myself who have been revisiting the American Revolution in history this year — who have sat in Independence Hall and listened (or read) Mr. Dickinson and Mr. Adams arguing whether or not our rights are inherent or fabricated, if they were writ in the soul rather simply in government edicts — it’s compelling in ways beyond “how do we stop this bad thing that is happening”.
 And yet at the same time, it remains Shelli’s story — Shelli, the synth who captures synths who misbehave; Shelli, the synth who became a human hybrid; Shelli, who like R. Daneel Olivaw has to live every second trying to figure out where she stands vis a vis humanity — and what she owes it, and to synths.

-Great close to this series.
+Great continuation of this series.
 I can’t believe we’re closing the sixth month of 2026 and this is only my first SF read, but hopefully the rest will be comparable!

 SHELLI: R-Evolution will be released on June 19th, 2026.